 Your corporation's name must be distinguishable from the names of other business entities already on file with the Colorado Secretary of State.
 Names may be checked for availability by searching the Colorado Secretary of State business name database.
 An available name may be reserved for 120 days by filing a Statement of Reservation of Name with the Colorado Secretary of State.
 The form must be filed online at the Secretary of State website.
-The filing fee is $25.

 Every Colorado corporation must have an agent for service of process in the state.
 This is an individual or corporation that agrees to accept legal papers on the corporation's behalf if it is sued.
 A corporation may not service as its own agent for service of process.
 The agent should agree to accept service of process on your corporation's behalf prior to designation.

 Bylaws are an internal corporate document that set out the basic ground rules for operating your corporation.
 They are not filed with the state.
-Your corporation is not legally required to have corporate bylaws, but you should adopt them because they (1) establish your corporation's operating rules, and (2) help show banks, creditors, the IRS, and others that your corporation is legitimate.
+Your corporation is not legally required to have corporate bylaws, but you should adopt them because they establish your corporation's operating rules, and help show banks, creditors, the IRS, and others that your corporation is legitimate.
 For corporate bylaw forms, see Nolo's website or Incorporate Your Business, by Anthony Mancuso (Nolo).
-Corporate kits also typically contain sample bylaws.

 The incorporator—the person who signed the articles—must appoint the initial corporate directors who will serve on the board until the first annual meeting of shareholders (when the board members who will serve for the next term are elected by the shareholders).
-The incorporator must fill in an “Incorporator’s Statement” showing the names and addresses of the initial directors.
-The incorporator must sign the statement and place a copy in the corporate records book.
-The statement need not be filed with the state.
-For a sample Incorporators Statement, see Incorporate Your Business, by Anthony Mancuso (Nolo).

-The first meeting of the corporation's board of directors should be held at which the directors can appoint corporate officers, adopt bylaws, select a corporate bank, authorize issuance of shares of stock, set the corporation's fiscal year, and adopt an official stock certificate form and corporate seal.
+The first meeting of the corporation's board of directors should be held to appoint corporate officers, adopt bylaws, select a corporate bank, authorize issuance of shares of stock, set the corporation's fiscal year, and adopt an official stock certificate form and corporate seal.
 The directors' actions must be recorded in corporate minutes prepared by the incorporator or any of the directors.
-Additionally, if the corporation will be an S corporation, the directors should approve the election of S corporation status.
-It is usually necessary to prepare the minutes over one or two weeks, and then send them to all the directors for their signature.
-For corporate meeting minute forms, see Nolo’s website or refer to Incorporate Your Business, by Anthony Mancuso (Nolo).
+If the corporation will be an S corporation, the directors should approve the election of S corporation status.

 Colorado corporations and foreign corporations authorized to do business in the state must file a Periodic Report with the Colorado Secretary of State each year.
 The report is due during the three-month period beginning with the first day of the corporation's anniversary month of formation or qualification to do business in Colorado.
 If you sign up for the Business Division's email notification service, an email notice that a Periodic Report is due will be sent at the beginning of the three-month period for filing the Periodic Report on time.

 The report must be filed online at the Secretary of State's website.
-The filing fee is $10.

 Your corporation must obtain a federal employer identification number (EIN).
 You may obtain an EIN by completing an online application on the IRS website.
 There is no filing fee.